HuangChiEn/easy_config/pypi_pkg/README.md

 * support config conversion, which turn easy_config into the other kind of config package (omegaconf, argparse, ..., etc.)

 * support hierachical configurating system with dynamic override ~

+* better support for argument intepolation (inline-intepolation is allowed now ~)

 ---